DMCK96/ARK-Survival-Server-Management/Mod Management/README.md

 This PowerShell script helps you manage mods for your ARK Survival Ascended server.
 You can add, remove, and reorder mods easily using this script.

+**Note: This makes direct changes to the Mods= key in the GameUserSettings.ini file in the same folder.**

 ## Prerequisites

 - PowerShell installed on your system.